FANF Fee: Visa's Fixed Acquirer Network Fee

 It’s tempting to think that it could be a lot easier – a flat fee or percentage would seem to do the trick.
 If your business processes Visa card payments, however, you’re probably somewhat familiar with the seemingly unpredictable FANF fee that appears on a monthly basis.

 The reason it seems to vary so wildly is that the FANF fee is calculated based on a number of details about your business as well as the nominal dollar amount of visa transactions every month.

 This article is intended to help you understand the Visa FANF fee and provides a step-by-step process for calculating your monthly FANF bill.

 FANF stands for Fixed Acquirer Network Fee which covers the cost of processing Visa transactions for your business.
 It does not yield any profit for the Visa corporation; it’s intended only to pay for the overhead involved in helping you do business.

-Visa introduced FANF in 2012 as a way to add transparency to their profit structure.
+Visa introduced FANF in 2012 as a way to add transparency to its profit structure.
 FANF would cover the cost of doing business, and additional fees make their profit.

 While it’s good information to know, it doesn’t exactly help you in planning a budget for it.